NYC 311 Noise Complaint Checklist: What to Include So It Gets Taken Seriously

 nyc 311 checklist

 A weak 311 complaint is easy to close.
-A detailed complaint with objective context is much harder to ignore.
+A detailed complaint with clear time, level, and context is much harder to ignore.

 This checklist helps you file cleaner NYC noise complaints.